 (2) Make-ready.
-If make-ready is not complete by the date specified in paragraph (e) of this section, then a new attacher may, as specified in §1.1413, hire a contractor to complete make-ready.
+If make-ready is not complete by the date specified in paragraph (e) of this section, then a new attacher may conduct the make-ready in place of the utility and existing attachers, and, as specified in §1.1412, hire a contractor to complete the make-ready.